18F/foia-recommendations/schemas.md

 <a name="foia-metadata-json-file"></a>
 ## Agency metadata file

-In order for a national Platform to submit requests to an agency, the agency must publish an agency metadata file.
+In order for a national Portal to submit requests to an agency, the agency must publish an agency metadata file.
 [Project Open Data](https://project-open-data.cio.gov/v1.1/schema/) is an example of a metadata file schema that allows for open government datasets to be